Alaska Brief Newsletter–August 2018

 Every Alaskan knows the importance of fish–especially salmon–to Alaska.
 Salmon provide thousands and thousands of jobs.
 They draw residents and visitors to our communities.
 They feed our families, including those who have fished and eaten salmon for thousands of years.

 Yet, an Outsider reminded me last week that protecting habitat means more than jobs, recreation, and a full food cache.
 It means allowing people to cooperatively safeguard and independently access fresh, delicious, affordable food they can get for themselves.

 It means protecting the most nutritional, flavorful food on our planet.

 It means recognizing food not just as commodity on a plate, but as the work of nurturing, nourishing, and protecting its growth and health for now and into the future.

 Hank Shaw, a self-described hunter, angler, gardener and cook, and the author of several wild food cookbooks, talked about cooking with fish and game at a foodie event at the Anchorage Museum last week.
 He described wild foods as the most palatable, most precious source of sustenance and nutrition.

-Protecting our food means protecting its habitat, he said.
+Protecting our food means protecting its habitat

 As a keystone species in the ecosystem, salmon gives us food but it also ends up being the fertilizer that ensures that its habitat–and ours–is healthy.